 It was bleak, frightening and fast.
-I worried about my ability to keep managing the thousands of daily tasks of being a mum, and work.
+I worried whether I’d be able to keep managing the thousands of daily tasks of being a mum, and work.

-Eventually, I was diagnosed with rheumatoid arthritis, RA, an autoimmune disease where for some reason the immune system mistakenly attacks joints and tissues.
+Eventually, several years after noticing symptoms, I was diagnosed with rheumatoid arthritis, known as RA.
+This is an autoimmune disease where the immune system mistakenly attacks joints and tissues.